sericks007/Sally-Luvs-GitHub/Luke.md

 - He has red hair
 - He has blue/green eyes
 - He is short, but tall on personality
 - He talks a lot!
+A lot.

 ## Luke is silly
 Luke loves to plug his nose and make funny sounds, as shown below.
 He thought this was hilarious!